 I want to stop feeling stuck confused hurt lonely afraid wrathful frustrated impatient intolerant rigid irritable lazy slothful compulsive narrow-focused slow scattered bored waiting disappointed unable unrealistic anxious scrutinizing self-critical unsure of self unsure how to act on guard clouded paralyzed in search of distraction/pleasure sad for others snappy incompetent underachieving searching for answers/motivation where there are none self-pitying ruminating navel-gazing blank serious fragile unbalanced adrift unfocused unmotivated

 There was also a voice playing on a loop in my head, saying “Something is not right,” but it was a small quiet voice, and I tried not to hear it.
-(A louder voice insisted everything was fine and there was nothing to worry about.)
+(A louder voice insisted everything was fine.)

-I knew enough to know I had not always felt this way.
+I knew enough to know I hadn’t always felt this way.

 Underneath all that, I wrote: